Boyce Avenue: Touring

 In 2011, Boyce Avenue toured in Indonesia, Australia, the US, Canada, and Europe.
 They played in venues such as The Fillmore in San Francisco, Webster Hall in New York, the Riviera Theatre in Chicago, The Sound Academy in Toronto, Shepherd's Bush in London, The Olympia Theatre in Dublin, and Live Music Hall in Cologne.

 In January 2012, Boyce Avenue opened for One Direction during their debut "Up All Night Tour" in Great Britain and Ireland.

 Beginning in June 2012, Boyce Avenue performed in a headlining tour, which included stops at the Hammersmith Apollo in London, the Waterfront in Belfast, the Turbinenhalle Oberhausen, Stadtpark in Hamburg, several O2 Academy main halls throughout Great Britain (these include Leeds, Manchester and Newcastle among others), and two shows at the Olympia Theatre in Dublin.
 Also during June, the band also played at the Isle of Wight Festival in Great Britain, Parkpop Festival in the Netherlands, and the Rock am Ring and Rock im Park festivals in Germany.

 On May 14, 2013, Boyce Avenue announced a World Tour in the fall.
 The first four countries they visited were Canada, the US, the UK and Ireland.

 In March 2014, they performed for the first time in Spain, with both concerts in Madrid and Barcelona selling out.

 In February 2023, Boyce Avenue performed at the Araneta Coliseum in the Philippines.

 Boyce Avenue's 2025 tour includes dates in Asia and Europe.
 They will be touring in Kuala Lumpur, Bangkok, Battaramulla, and Jakarta in April, and then have a series of concerts in Belfast, Dublin, Glasgow, Manchester, London, Bristol, Oxford, Amsterdam, Köln, and Hamburg in May, according to their official website.

+Boyce Avenue’s 2026 tour includes the United States.
+Starting March 19 in Dallas, TX and ends March 27 in Roseville, CA, according to their office website.